rahulraj0621/Speech-Analysis-Tool/README.md

 ## License

-This project is made by Srijit Sardar of B.Tech ECE dept. of BIT MESRA.
+This project is made by Rahul Raj of B.Tech CSE dept. of BIT MESRA.

 ## Disclaimer